ABHISHEKVERMA43/World-Wind-Java/README.txt

 This file explains the organization of the World Wind Subversion repository's trunk directories, and briefly outlines their contents.

 trunk/WorldWind
 The 'WorldWind' folder contains the World Wind Java SDK project.
-Many resources are available at http://oneworldwind.org to help you understand and use World Wind.
+Many resources are available at http://oneworldwind.org to help you understand, analyse and use World Wind.
 Key files and folders in the World Wind Java SDK:
 - build.xml: Apache ANT build file for the World Wind Java SDK.
 - src: Contains all Java source files for the World Wind Java SDK, except the World Wind WMS Server.
 - server: Contains the World Wind WMS Server Java source files, build file, and deployment files.